About the Institute

 Brian Beyst

-Brian Beyst is co-founder of the Cognitive Function Development Institute, an operative division of Transformational Opportunities, Inc., a 501(C)3 charity he and his wife, Jen, started.
-He is also the Director of the CFDI.
-He is a Master Cognitive Function Development Therapist, physicist, published researcher, author, speaker, and architect of CFDT.
-He is passionate about integrative health care and is working on developing a systems dynamic formulation of the CFD modality.
+Brian Beyst is co-founder of the Cognitive Function Development Institute, an operative division of Transformational Opportunities, Inc., a 501(c)3 charity he and his wife, Jen, started.
+He is a Master Cognitive Function Development Therapist, physicist, published researcher, author, speaker, and the concept-architect of CFDT.
+He is passionate about integrative health care and is working on developing a systems dynamic formulation of the CFDT modality.
 He earned a B.S. in Physics, minor in Psychology, and a Masters in Accounting and Finance Management.
 When not working, he enjoys hiking, reading, studying and spending time with his family.

 Jen Beyst